 (6) Student advancement to higher coursework shall be based on a demonstration of subject area competency instead of completion of any particular number of hours of instruction.

-(B) To offer a course through the clearinghouse, a course provider shall apply to the chancellor in a form and manner prescribed by the chancellor.
-The application for each course shall describe the course of study in as much detail as required by the chancellor, whether an instructor is provided, the qualification and credentials of the instructor, the number of hours of instruction, and any other information required by the chancellor.
+(B) To offer digital texts or a course through the clearinghouse, a provider shall apply to the chancellor in a form and manner prescribed by the chancellor.
+The application for each digital text or course shall describe the digital text or course of study in as much detail as required by the chancellor, whether an instructor is provided, the qualification and credentials of the instructor, the number of hours of instruction, and any other information required by the chancellor.
 The chancellor may require course providers to include in their applications information recommended by the state board of education under former section 3353.30 of the Revised Code.

 (C) The chancellor shall review the technical specifications of each application submitted under division (B) of this section.
-In reviewing applications, the chancellor may consult with the department of education; however, the responsibility to either approve or not approve a course for the clearinghouse belongs to the chancellor.
-The chancellor may request additional information from a course provider that submits an application under division (B) of this section, if the chancellor determines that such information is necessary.
-The chancellor may negotiate changes in the proposal to offer a course, if the chancellor determines that changes are necessary in order to approve the course.
+In reviewing applications, the chancellor may consult with the department of education; however, the responsibility to either approve or not approve a digital text or course for the clearinghouse belongs to the chancellor.
+The chancellor may request additional information from a provider that submits an application under division (B) of this section, if the chancellor determines that such information is necessary.
+The chancellor may negotiate changes in the proposal to offer a digital text or course, if the chancellor determines that changes are necessary in order to approve the digital text or course.

-(D) The chancellor shall catalog each course approved for the clearinghouse, through a print or electronic medium, displaying the following:
+(D) The chancellor shall catalog each digital text or course approved for the clearinghouse, through a print or electronic medium, displaying the following:

 (1) Information necessary for a student and the student's parent, guardian, or custodian and the student's school district, community school, STEM school, college, or university to decide whether to enroll in or subscribe to the course;

-(2) Instructions for enrolling in that course, including deadlines for enrollment.
+(2) Instructions for enrolling in that digital text or course, including deadlines for enrollment.

 (E) Any expenses related to the installation of a course into the common statewide platform shall be borne by the course provider.